MicrosoftDocs/fabric-docs/docs/data-factory/git-integration-deployment-pipelines.md

 ms.date: 03/13/2024
 ---

-# Git integration and deployment for data pipelines in Data Factory for Microsoft Fabric
+# Git integration and deployment for data pipelines (Preview)

 > [!IMPORTANT]
 > Git integration and deployment for data pipelines in Data Factory for Microsoft Fabric are currently in preview.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.